Server Sync Example

 getRequestWithFetch

-This function performs GET requests and handles errors.
+This function performs GET requests and handles errors:

 const getRequestWithFetch = async (endpoint) => {